sunesimonsen/7W17732/Readme.md

 ## Introduction ##

-I this lab we will explore how to build a larger single page JavaScript application.
+In this lab we will explore how to build a larger single page JavaScript application.
 We will use a couple of different libraries that I think is appropriate for the job (That does not mean competitive alternatives does not exists).

 JavaScript seems to be growing in popularity, but almost all the projects I have seen, that uses JavaScript to a larger extend, is suffering from structural problems.
 People kind of forget their good engineering practices when they get down and dirty with JavaScript.
 That is plain wrong, JavaScript is extremely dynamic and should be approached with caution.